ArgonDesign/alogic/doc/types.md

 Note that indices are 0 based.
 Multi-dimensional vectors can be used after partial indexing, which yield vectors of lower dimensions.
 Vectors are linearized to a bit-string using row-major order, with lower order indices packed towards the LSBs.
-For example, if we defined x and y as:
+For example, if we defined x and y as (<a href="http://afiddle.argondesign.com/?example=types_vectors2.alogic">fiddle here</a>):

 ```
   u2[3][4] x = ...;